Riverine Stewardship Program

 Our program, through a partnership with the City of Sacramento’s Avondale / Glen Elder Neighborhood Association (AGENA), Environmental Justice Coalition for Water (EJCW), Wells Fargo Philanthropic Services, the Valley Foothills Watershed Collaborative, and Kaiser Permanente Foundation, is part of a team that’s providing technical assistance, ensuring the project is linked to state priorities, and preserving the value and quality of California resources.
 The South Sacramento community center at the George Sim Park and Community Center is creating a vision to connect Power Inn Road and 65th Ave via a multipurpose trail along Morrison Creek, in Sacramento County.
 The project is still very early in the planning process.
 The Morrison Creek Community Group is looking to share this vision with partners in the community.

-We will work with partners to plan and implement projects that address limitations to salmonid migration in the San Joaquin River including its tributaries.
+We will work with partners to plan and implement projects that address limitations to native fish migration in the San Joaquin River including its tributaries.
 Projects may involve: flood protection, levee relocation, design, and construction of facilities to provide for fish passage and to minimize fish entrainment, riparian habitat enhancement, and water surface and water quality monitoring.
 We will focus on aiding projects identified in any voluntary agreements that arise out of the Bay-Delta Water Quality Control Plan update intended to support, in whole or in part, improvements to the San Joaquin River Watershed ecosystem and its fish populations.
-Specific projects may include augmentation of the Dos Rios project at the confluence of the Tuolumne and San Joaquin Rivers, and the removal of passage barriers in the Calaveras River and Mormon Slough.
-Other projects will be pursued where partnerships can be developed.